faboo8/max_entropy_grouper/README.md

-# Maximum-Entropy-based grouping of items with discrete features
+# Entropy-based grouping of items with discrete features

 <p align="center">